IbrahimAljabr/data-structures-and-algorithms/javascript/code-challenges/tree/readme.md

 # Challenge Summary

-- get the maximum value from Btree
+- get the breadth first traversal

 ## Challenge Description

-- search in minimum time as possible
+- search in the tree using breadth first traversal

 ## Approach & Efficiency